 There comes a time in life when an individual feels directionless or needs some kind of guidance to make decisions.
-This is where a counselor comes in.
-A professional counselor is an individual who works with the client in order to resolve various issues including beliefs, relationship issues, problematic behaviors, feelings and other such issues.
+This is where a counsellor comes in.
+A professional counsellor is an individual who works with the client in order to resolve various issues including beliefs, relationship issues, problematic behaviours, feelings and other such issues.
 For most people, the answer to what is counselling means talking to someone, sitting comfortably on a couch, trying to find solutions to their problems.

 What Is Counselling

-In simple terms, professional counselling is defined as the process where the counselor and the client sit together in order to explore the difficulties faced by the client.
-The counselor helps the client see things from a different viewpoint and enables them to focus on their behavior, experiences and feelings in order to facilitate positive change.
+In simple terms, professional counselling is defined as the process where the counsellor and the client sit together in order to explore the difficulties faced by the client.
+The counsellor helps the client see things from a different viewpoint and enables them to focus on their behaviour, experiences and feelings in order to facilitate positive change.
 It’s a relationship of trust and confidentiality is essential to a successful outcome.

 Keep in mind that counselling is not just limited to giving advice or an attempt to sort out the issues faced by the client.
-It does not involve encouraging wayward behavior or providing solutions to a client based on counselor’s own value system.
-It has a much deeper meaning and successful counselors work with their clients in order to help them see things clearly. (source)
+It does not involve encouraging wayward behaviour or providing solutions to a client based on counsellor’s own value system.
+It has a much deeper meaning and successful counsellors work with their clients in order to help them see things clearly. (source)

 Types of Counselling